mrgeyer/classtris/README.md

 ## Load Students and Questions

-To use it, you need to load a class list from a text file at the bottom of the page.
-Seperate names with a new line.
+To use it, you need to load a class list and a question list from text files at the bottom of the page.
+On the lists, seperate names and questions with a new line.
 Click choose file, then pick your file.
-Then click load class.
+Then click load class or load question.

-To add questions, do the same on the next line down.

 For confirmation, questions and students are shown in a text box under the load buttons.
 You can hide this by clicking hide.